 Repeat these steps until all hair is rolled.
 Leave the rollers in until your hair is completely dry.
 You can let your hair air dry or use a blowdryer; however, the heat from your blowdryer can cause damage to your hair.

 You can use some common household oils to help straighten your hair naturally, including olive oil and mineral oil.
-According to OurEverydayLife, olive oil absorbs into the hair easily.
+Olive oil absorbs into the hair quickly.
 It helps strengthen your strands, while mineral oil provides more of a protective coating that needs to be washed off more regularly.

 Continuous brushing is the simplest way to straighten your hair without heat.
 However, it takes a lot of patience, You might want to use the hair dryer on the cool setting or a fan to make this method a little quicker.